agworkgit/js-p5-recap/readme.md

 - Zed - Performance not as good as the Mac version (freezes/crashes on Linux)
 - NeoVim (LazyVim) - Don't have the available time right now to learn vim motions, will look at it again in the near future
 - VSCode - Most reliable so far (however I'm biased as I have been using it for a long time)
+- node-fetch to check JSON in the terminal directly

 ## Resouces